XCredits/sendzero/README.md

 ### Use the following to start the server
 ngu-sw-manifest --module src/app/app.module.ts --out dist/ngsw-manifest.json

 NOTE: If the above doesn't work and you're on Windows, it is probably because you are not using bash.
 More recent versions of Windows contain bash, just press the Windows key, type `Windows Features`, then select `Windows Subsystem for Linux`.
+Restart, then install Ubuntu form the Microsoft Store.
+When Ubuntu is setup, run, from the command line `bash`.
 More information on how to do this [here](https://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/).

 ngu-app-shell --module src/app/app.module.ts --url /loading --insert-module src/app/loading/module.ts